magentabusiness/magentabusiness.github.io/docs/iot-gateway/install/rpm-installation.md

 ---
 layout: docwithnav-gw
-title: Install ThingsBoard IoT Gateway as package.
+title: Install IoT Hub IoT Gateway as package.

 ---

-This guide will help you to install ThingsBoard IoT Gateway on CentOS or RHEL.
+This guide will help you to install IoT Hub IoT Gateway on CentOS or RHEL.

 ## Prerequisites